Teachers’ Pension Phased Retirement Calculator (2026/27)

-- Pay cut: Reduce your pensionable pay by about 20% and keep it lower for 12 months.
+- Salary Reduction: You must reduce your pensionable pay by at least 20% for 12 months.

 - Final Salary only: up to two before full retirement.